 - A tribal photo identification card.

-- A current student photo ID, issued by an Idaho high school or post secondary education institution.
+- A current student photo ID, issued by an Idaho high school or post secondary education institution- if registered prior to 07/01/2023.

 Any voter who requests assistance for voting or who have accessibility concerns should contact the clerk’s office to discuss what accommodations can be made available- Please email email@example.com or call 208-788-5510.

-Early voting begins the third Monday prior to an election and takes place at the Blaine County Courthouse on the first floor, available Monday - Friday 8 a.m.-5 p.m.
+Early Voting begins the third Monday prior to an election for statewide elections and the second Monday prior to an election for special elections.
+Early Voting takes place at the Blaine County Courthouse on the first floor, available Monday - Friday 8 a.m. - 5 p.m.
 The last day for early voting is always the Friday before the election.
-Early Voting for the November 2022 Election is October 17th through November 4th, 2022.
+Early Voting for the November 2023 Election is October 16th through November 3rd, 2023.

 Please request an absentee ballot online at www.voteidaho.gov.
 If you have trouble with the website please fill out the paper form and return it to our office by email, mail, fax or personal delivery.
 The last day for the Clerk’s office to receive written requests for absentee ballots is 11 days before the election.
 The deadline to return ballots to the Clerk’s office is always 8 p.m. on election night.